Where can I register as a city bike user?

 Yes, you can.
 Take the bike to the immediate vicinity of the station – at most, 10 to 20 meters from it.
-Press Enter; Select ‘Return’, or number 1, and ensure that the handlebar is locked.
-After this, lock the bike by pulling the cable lock out from the handlebar and wrapping it around a fixed object, such as a pole or another city bike at the station, and snap it into place in the slot on the front fork of the bike.
+Press Enter; Select ‘Return’ and ensure that the handlebar is locked.
+After this, lock the bike by pulling the cable lock out from the handlebar and wrapping it around a fixed object, such as a pole or another city bike at the station, and snap it into place in the slot on the front fork of the same bike you used.
 Once you have correctly returned and locked the bike, you will no longer be responsible for it.
 If the text ‘Return’ does not appear on the screen, the bike is too far from the station.

 If you come to a bike station and there is a bike returned next to the station, you can pick up the bike in the same way as a bike locked to a rack.

 What should I do if I notice that the bike I have chosen at a bike station is broken?